Centennial High School (Champaign, Illinois)

-Centennial High School is a public high school serving grades 9-12 in Champaign, Illinois, USA.
+Centennial High School is a public high school serving grades 9–12 in Champaign, Illinois.
 It is part of Champaign Unit 4 School District.
-As of the 2020–21 school year, it had 1,400 students.
-The principal is Scott Savage.
+As of the 2023–24 school year, it had 1,473 students.
 The school is located next to Jefferson Middle School and Centennial Park.

 Curriculum

 The school offers a variety of courses, including AP courses in Macroeconomics, English, Calculus AB or BC, Physics, Chemistry, Biology, US History, American Government, and Statistics.
 In addition, many consumer science and industrial technology courses are offered.
 The school also offers a Young Adult Program for students 18–21 years of age, which is based at Parkland College.

 The student-teacher ratio is 16:1, average for the state.

-Students

-The school's student composition includes 26.7% low-income students.
-0.7% of student are of limited English proficiency.
-There is a high school dropout rate of 1.8%.
-The ethnic background of students includes 38% African-American, 35% White, 11% Asian, 10% Hispanic, 5% Multiracial, and 0.3% Native American.